talmeym/primeable-mock-server/README.md

 ## priming

-POST to the desired url with a prime header stating the desired http method and the desired payload.
+POST to the desired url with a prime header stating the desired http method and the desired payload, eg:

-example:

 POST /service/getmyname